-Do not connect or disconnect the motor connectors while the power to the robot system is turned ON.
-Connecting or disconnecting the motor connectors with the power ON is extremely hazardous and may result in serious bodily injury as the Manipulator may move abnormally, and also may result in electric shock and/or malfunction of the robot system.
-To shut off power to the robot system disconnect the power plug from the power
+- Do not connect or disconnect the motor connectors while the power to the robot system is turned ON.
+Connecting or disconnecting the motor connectors with the power ON is extremely hazardous and may result in serious bodily injury as the Manipulator may move abnormally, and also may result in electric shock and/or malfunction of the robot system. - To shut off power to the robot system, disconnect the power plug from the power source.

-To shut off power to the robot system, disconnect the power plug from the power source.
 Be sure to connect the AC power cable to a power receptacle.
-DO NOT connect it directly to a factory power source.

-Before performing any replacement procedure, turn OFF the Controller and related equipment, and then disconnect the power plug from the power source.
+DO NOT connect it directly to a factory power source. - Before performing any replacement procedure, turn OFF the Controller and related equipment, and then disconnect the power plug from the power source.
 Performing any replacement procedure with the power ON is extremely hazardous and may result in electric shock and/or malfunction of the robot system.

 Name Qty.
-Note Maintenance Parts LED lamp 1 1668127 (Standard, Clean-room models) Tools Cross-point screwdriver (#2) 1 For cross recessed head screws
+Note Maintenance Part LED lamp 1 1668127 (Standard, Clean-room models) Tool Cross-point screwdriver (#2) 1 For cross recessed head screws